QWhitewalker/bicep-vm/README.md

 ## github

 In a first step i created this github repository.
-Markus Seeli helped me with that and explained some core concepts to me.

 Before cloning the created repository i changed my git e-mail and username to the ones i use on github. (see command in **./commands.azcli** under **git**)